NajiElKotob/Awesome-Viz/Questions.md

 * How does our company's customer satisfaction rate compare to that of our competitors (benchmarking), and what factors contribute to customer satisfaction?
 * How does our company's market share compare to that of our competitors, and what strategies can we implement to increase our market share?
 * What is the average conversion rate for our online store, and how does this compare to industry benchmarks?
+* How does our company's employee retention rate compare to that of our competitors, and what strategies can we implement to improve retention?